LED bulbs use 75% less energy than incandescent bulbs — DOE

 Total Cost: $45,000.
 Insurance: Covers it, but your premium doubles forever, and you are homeless for 3 months during the mold remediation.

 This nightmare happens 14,000 times a day in the US.
 In 2026, it is completely preventable.
-This is the comprehensive guide to Smart Leak Detectors and Automatic Shutoff Valves—the only smart home tech that literally pays for itself.
+This guide covers Smart Leak Detectors and Automatic Shutoff Valves: the smart home upgrade that can pay for itself after one avoided leak.

 Part 1: The Two Types of Protection